plausible/docs/docs/custom-automatic-link-tracking.md

 If you track link clicks, then these count towards your billable monthly pageviews.
 :::

+Many sites use link cloaking to make their affiliate links and other links cleaner and easier to manage.
+So rather than linking to `affiliatepartner.com/affiliateid` you would link to a page on your domain name such as `yourdomain.com/go/affiliatepartner`.
+The same system is used to make pretty URLs for file names.
+You have links to `yourdomain.com/product/download/productname` that actually redirect to `yourdomain.com/123456/Product2.3.exe`.

 These instructions can be used to start tracking every `<a>` (i.e. link) element on your site with some specified rules.
-It's very similar to tracking of outbound links and file downloads, but you can choose based on the link URL (`href` attribute) which links to track.
-Below are some example use cases and the steps you need to take to start automatically tracking link clicks with your own rules.
+It's very similar to our automated tracking of [outbound link clicks](outbound-link-click-tracking.md) and [file downloads](file-downloads-tracking.md), but you can choose based on the link URL (`href` attribute) which links to track.

-## Example use cases

-### Tracking cloaked affiliate links

-Many websites use link cloaking to make their affiliate links cleaner and easier to manage.
-So rather than linking to `affiliatepartner.com/affiliateid` you would link to a page on your domain name such as `yourdomain.com/go/affiliatepartner`.
-As these links cannot be tracked with our [outbound-links](outbound-link-click-tracking) extension, you can use these instructions instead.

-### Tracking downloads with pretty URLs

-Say you have many links to `yoursite.com/product/download/productname` that actually redirect to `yoursite.com/123456/Product2.3.exe`.
-Our [file-downloads](file-downloads-tracking) extension is unable to detect these downloads, but you can still track them using these instructions.

 Here's how to automatically track clicks on cloaked affiliate links and other pretty URLs: